brwnj/cu_projects/README.md

 # Bennett
-+ umi cutoff now takes top matches down to cutoff of 5
 + viewing in a tree may be helpful for manual picking
 + barcode to cell type conversion table!
 + markus really liked the local alignment results more so than the current way
 + figure out why CG1 is missing the match shown in 9/16 email
     + rerun alignments using local aligner and give those results

-+ sequencing in gao's core rather than pollock

 + google doc to save numbers

-from which population are the csf cells originating
++ from which population are the csf cells originating

 #Cohrs
-+ design saved in starred email
-+ check the QC, should need to trim back to 220bp
-+ also quality trim with seqtk
++ HOMER pipeline with design

 #Duval